hubblec4/Matroska-Chapters-Specs/chapters.md

 ### ChapterSegmentUID

 The `ChapterSegmentUID` is a binary value with a size of 128 bits and the base element to set up a `Linked Chapter` in 2 variations.
-For both variations the following 3 conditions MUST met.
+For both variations the following 3 conditions MUST be met.

  1. The `EditionFlagOrdered Flag` is set to true
  2. The `ChapterSegmentUID` is not the own `SegmentUID`
  3. The linked Matroska file/Segment is in the same folder

 #####  Variation 1: Linked-Duration

+Two more conditions MUST be met.

 `ChapterTimeStart` and `ChapterTimeEnd` timestamps MUST be in the range of the linked Matroska file/Segment duration